History of Fillmore County Hospital

 Among the numerous renovations, money was raised in 2004-2005 to add a new surgery suite, labor and delivery suite, female lounge, recovery area, board room, anesthesia room, surgery charting area, and automatic sliding doors for the main entrance and emergency room entrance.
 This project provided space for more surgical procedures to be done, especially in the orthopedic field, and offered more comfort and privacy to recovering patients and their families.
 The new obstetrical area was designed as a more “at-home”, friendly environment for new mothers to enjoy the special family time after birth.

 Just five years later, Paul Utemark IV, administrator of Fillmore County Hospital, initiated discussions of an opportunity to build a new facility.
 The United States Department of Agriculture had funds available for application and positive feedback from financial auditors encouraged the hospital board to move forward with the opportunity.
-The county voted to build the new hospital and ground was broken in October of 2010 at the new location off Highway 81 in Geneva.
+The county voted to build the new hospital and ground was broken in October of 2010 at the current location off Highway 81 in Geneva.

 Before completion, a time capsule was buried, containing numerous memories of Fillmore County Hospital throughout its existence.
 A few of the items include significant newspaper articles, list of current staff and board members, various advertisements, pictures of all the old hospital buildings, a prescription pad from Dr. Charles Ashby, and countless additional treasures.
 A day of celebration happened on February 26, 2012 when the new hospital was dedicated and open for patient care.

-The new Integrated Health Pavilion was built adjacent to Fillmore County Hospital and opened on July 1, 2015.
-The pavilion houses a new 10-bed, inpatient psychiatric unit which has proven to be a highly-demanded asset for patients in our region and beyond.
+The Integrated Health Pavilion was built adjacent to Fillmore County Hospital and opened on July 1, 2015.
+The pavilion houses a new 10-bed, inpatient geriatric psychiatric unit which has proven to be a highly-demanded asset for patients in our region and beyond.
 Outpatient behavioral health, speech therapy, and Puzzle Pieces Pediatric Therapy are also housed in the pavilion.
-Puzzle Pieces Pediatric Therapy, or P3, has been a successful new service that serves children 18 and under.
+Puzzle Pieces Pediatric Therapy, or P3, has been a successful service that serves children 18 and under.
 Physical therapy, occupational therapy, and speech therapy help maximize the child’s potential through play, with additional behavioral health services offering emotional support and healing for the child.

 Whole-person care has become a crucial part of all services offered at Fillmore County Hospital.
 The behavioral health team has integrated its services to assist patients with anxiety and other emotional disorders throughout their medical treatment.
 Fillmore County Hospital is focused on delivering exceptional care, innovative services, and trusted outreach and education in all stages of life.